-Debt collection is already an industry that suffers from a lack of regulation from the feds and state government.
-The grounds and basis for legal action against debtors suffers from a lack of oversight which contributes to the sheer volume of lawsuits processed per year in courthouses around the country.
-Efforts to speed up case processing, so-called ‘rocket dockets’, unfortunately put debtors without representation at a severed disadvantage.
+Debt collection is already an industry that suffers from a lack of regulation from the feds and state governments.
+The grounds and basis for legal action against debtors suffer from a lack of oversight which contributes to the sheer volume of lawsuits processed per year in courthouses around the country.
+Efforts to speed up case processing, so-called ‘rocket dockets’, unfortunately, put debtors without representation at a severe disadvantage.

 Judges seeking to get case after case processed will encourage debtors to go out for a ‘hallway conference’ placing them in an environment where there is no neutral 3rd party to inform a debtor without representation of their rights.
 In some courthouses, attorneys representing the banks and collectors will hold meetings in the courtroom itself seated in the witness box and jury seating areas—causing many debtors to think they are actually already on trial.

 Debtors that are defendants in these lawsuits tend to be of minority groups with low income and very little ability to legally defend themselves.
 A debtor summoned to the courthouse appearing in a defendant’s chair before attorneys in a courtroom may feel as though the trial process has commenced and that they must follow the lead of the legal ‘authority’ present.
 Without a judge or neutral 3rd party to inform them of their rights, most of the debtors are cornered into settling when in fact they have the legal right to not even sit down at the table as there is no judge present.